project-rig/rig/docs/source/control_tutorials.rst

 :py:class:`.MachineController`
 ------------------------------

-To get started, lets instantiate a :py:class:`.MachineController` which is as simple as giving the hostname or IP address of the machine::
+To get started, let's instantiate a :py:class:`.MachineController`.
+This is as simple as giving the hostname or IP address of the machine::

     >>> from rig.machine_control import MachineController